vitaly-t/spex/docs/code/stream/read.md

 And if a promise is returned, the method will not read any more data from the stream until the promise has been resolved.</p>
 <p>If the function throws an error or returns a rejected promise, the method rejects
-with the same error/rejection reason.</p>
+with the same error / rejection reason.</p>
 </td>
     </tr><tr>
     <td>[closable]</td><td><code>Boolean</code></td><td><code>false</code></td><td><p>Instructs the method to resolve on event <code>close</code> supported by the stream,